craigwfox/craigwfoxcom/src/content/reading/books/2025/2025-05-22-to-the-lighthouse.md

   - literary
   - modernism
 Finished: Finished
-Notebook: Reading Log 2025 v1
+Notebook: Reading Log Volume 1
 ---

 # Thoughts

 This was my first Virginia Woolf novel.
 I really struggled to get into the book and frequently found myself a bit lost knowing which characters point of view I was seeing.
 I wonder if I'm just not a fan of her writing style or maybe just not used to the language of the period.